4FRNT's Ski Size Chart

 b.
 Moguls and Trees: Shorter skis with a slightly narrower waist and a shorter turning radius are excellent for navigating moguls and tight tree runs.
 Try going slightly shorter if you want to master the snake runs through tight zones.
 Check out the MSP Collection and the Freeride Collection (the SWITCH is epic in the trees).

 c.
-Powder and Off-Piste: ALWAYS BRING YOUR RENEGADES.
-Go to the Hoji Collection, buy the greatest powder skis of all time, and when in doubt size up!
+Powder and Off-Piste: Go to the Hoji Collection, buy the greatest powder skis of all time, and when in doubt size up!
 More ski is more float.
-Reverse Rocker also slightly "shortens" the feeling of the ski on snow.
+Reverse Camber profile also slightly "shortens" the feeling of the ski on snow.

 d.
-Touring Skis: All about terrain choice.
+Touring Skis: All about terrain choice but find your perfect match in the Hoji Collection.
 Shorter touring skis save on weight, are easier for kick turns, and help you when navigating tight couloirs and narrow exits.
 If you tour to hunt powder, reference the point above.
-I'll leave this here: Hoji's 5'8" and he skis the 184cm Hoji and Renegade with pin bindings.

 4. Full Rocker Skis vs. Cambered Skis